Practical Guide

 1. Seed 2.
 Anchor 3.
 Scout 4.
 Reconcile 5.
 Specify

-1. Seed — Research Your Idea
+1. Seed — Research & Bootstrap Your Idea

 2. Anchor — Pressure-Test with Specialists